-Ever since its first publication in 1623’s First Folio, nearly everyone who has seen Twelfth Night has seen it as if it were on a bootlegged DVD, with only a single audio track in the default language, and no bonus features.
+Ever since its first publication in 1623’s First Folio, nearly everyone who has seen Twelfth Night has seen it as a sort of bootlegged DVD, with only a single audio track in the default language, and no bonus features.
 It’s entertaining to watch, but there’s not much depth to the experience.

-Anyone who knows what was going on at Elizabeth’s court back around the ’80s (that’s the 1580s), and who knows enough about me to approach Twelfth Night through my eyes, can comprehend an additional layer of caricature in the play’s characters.
-If you understand the history and accept my authorship, it’s so easy to see and enjoy.
+Anyone who knows what was going on at Elizabeth’s court back around the ’80s (that’s the 1580s), and who knows enough about me to approach Twelfth Night through my eyes, can comprehend an additional layer of caricature in the characters.
+If you understand the history and admit my authorship, it’s very easy to see and enjoy.

 A different illustration of dual-layered content can be seen in The Simpsons, the animated television series set in Springfield, Oregon.
 Children, who process only the show’s base level, see the antics of a cheeky boy named Bart getting into all sorts of hot water at school and at home.
 The cartoon works perfectly well that way.
-But their parents, at least the bright ones, with a more mature knowledge of what’s in the world, enjoy the higher bandwidth of a multiplexed signal.
-The additional frequency is stuffed full of cultural and topical zings and arrows, and paying close attention rewards the astute viewer with a dense dose of brilliant wit.
-I simply adore The Simpsons.
+But their parents, at least the bright ones, with a more mature knowledge of what things are in heaven and earth, enjoy a multiplexed signal.
+The additional frequencies are stuffed full of cultural and topical zings and arrows, and close attention rewards the viewer with the brilliance of the writing.
+I adore The Simpsons.
 It’s so smart, so funny, and so fast.

-It’s impossible to pick one quintessential episode from the
+It’s impossible to pick one episode from the 27-year

-27-year multitude.
-Therefore, since brevity is the soul of wit,
+multitude.
+Since brevity is the soul of wit, here’s the

 The Longest Daycare.
 It’s not typical, but it’s

-I’m not going to hand you a spreadsheet with Twelfth Night’s characters in column A and their courtier counterparts in column B. If you don’t already know them, it’s up to you to dis-cover them for yourself, now that you know what to look for.
-(A few hints follow below, though.)
-Take heart – homework like this is a lot easier than it used to be.
+I’m not going to type a list with Twelfth Night’s characters in column A and their courtier counterparts in column B. If you don’t already know them then it’s up to you to dis-cover them for yourself, now that you know what to look for.
+(A few hints follow.)
+Take heart: homework like this is a lot easier than it used to be.

-Twelfth Night wasn’t written for the groundlings at the Globe, nor for modern moviegoers whose lives are cultural and temporal centuries from the people being parodied.
+Twelfth Night was not written for the groundlings at the Globe, nor for modern moviegoers whose lives are lived cultural and temporal centuries from the people being parodied.
 My original, intended audiences knew the court because they were the court.
-There were red faces in the front row when self-awareness dawned.
-I enjoyed that immensely.
+There were always red faces in the front rows when the self-awareness dawned.
+I enjoyed that.

-Since I was a courtier also, it was easy for me to turn the likes of Hatton (sheep-biter indeed), that puppy Sidney, my termagant sister and her sot of a husband, and even Bess herself, into the food of satire, to play on.
+As I was a courtier also, I could easily turn the likes of Hatton (sheep-biter indeed), that puppy Sidney, my termagant sister and her sot of a husband, and even Bess herself, into the food of satire, to play on.

-And if you as a viewer of Twelfth Night don’t understand that, or worse, choose to close your eyes to it because it interferes with your incorrect conception of who and what Shakespeare was, then you’re missing most of the fun.
+And if you as a viewer of Twelfth Night don’t understand that, or far worse, choose to close your eyes to it because it interferes with your wrong-headed conception of who and what Shake-Speare was, then you’re missing out on most of the fun.

 VERO NIHIL VERIUS